 Sharing Link ID with Another Account

-Tip – AppsFlyer recommends sharing the link ID from the advertiser’s main account to the other accounts, rather than directly generating link IDs in those accounts.
-This is the fastest option, and also enables easy detachment between the advertiser and the agencies once the mutual work is done.
+AppsFlyer recommends sharing the Link ID from the advertiser’s main account to the other accounts, rather than directly generating link IDs in those accounts.
+This is the fastest option, and also enables easy detachment between the advertiser and the agencies once the mutual work is completed.

-Agencies or large advertisers, who manage multiple Adwords accounts, often use an MCC, which enables viewing all their accounts in a single location.
+Agencies or large advertisers, who manage multiple AdWords accounts, often use an MCC (My Client Center), which enables viewing all their accounts in a single location.

 This setup can be modified afterwards if needed.